-Welcome to my blog, in which I aim to keep you up-to-date with the development of my new career in art and design and showcase my work.
-Most products I mention in my blog are listed alphabetically on the supplier page.
+Welcome to my blog, in which I aim to keep you up-to-date with my new career in art and design and showcase my work.
 Let me know if you want to purchase any of the artwork on display, all offers seriously considered.
 Please leave comments – I’ll need to moderate your first comment on my blog, but any future comments you make should appear straight away.

 I’m also part of the beta program for WordPress’ WordAds – if you wish to click on any of the ads on this site, I will receive part of the revenue.
 This helps support my creativity, and I hope it doesn’t affect your enjoyment of the site.

 Another part of this month’s DT goodie pack was the That Special Touch ‘Rulers’ mask.
 I wanted to use it with the sparkle texture paste and came up with this card design, revisiting the fabulous Creative Expressions Antique Dressforms stamp set.

 It’s not often that I post personal stuff on what is really my business blog.
 But who can resist pics of puppies?
 Esther, my cockerpoo and honorary crafter, gave birth to four pups last night, with the first at 21:30, and the last as a bit of a late surprise at 00:35.
 She’ll be spending the next few weeks in the studio with me, pups and all – got to start them young :)

 Unfortunately, not enough people booked for the workshop to be held at Craftwork Cards HQ near Leeds on Saturday 26th April, and it has now been withdrawn.